 - Cyanobacteria are photosynthetic prokaryotes and may be connected in chains or filaments.
 Examine a slide of cyanobacteria such as Anabaena under high power (400X).
 Draw representative cyanobacteria in your notebook.

-Below: Typical bacilli, typical spirilla, and anabaena (400X).
+Below: Typical bacilli (rod shaped), typical spirilla, and anabaena (400X).
 Click on the photographs to view an enlargement.

 We will examine an organism called amoeba as an example of a eukaryotic cell.